G-Oelgaard/Language_Analytics_Assignment_3/README.md

 "-f" / "--file" | Name of file or directory in the "out" folder to be used by the script.

 ## ------ RESULTS ------
-The model achieves what it sets out to do.
+The script achieves what it sets out to do.
 Although the user is not able to set custom names for the output tables and plots.